swiftlang/swift-evolution/proposals/nnnn-consistent-lazy-api.md

 ## Proposed Solution

 I propose conforming all existing lazily implemented `Sequence`s to `LazySequenceProtocol`.
-For those inherited members from `Sequence` on `LazySequenceProtocol` that are eagerly implemented I propose creating overloads along with new types conforming to `LazySequenceProtocol` that are conventionally prefixed with `Lazy`.
+For those inherited members from `Sequence` that don't contain a lazy implementation on `LazySequenceProtocol`, overloads and types, conforming to `LazySequenceProtocol`, that are conventionally prefixed with `Lazy`.

 ## Detailed Design

 ### Conform Existing `Sequence`s To `LazySequenceProtocol`

-The following `Sequence`s *can't* conform to `LazySequenceProtocol`:
+The following `Sequence`s can't conform to `LazySequenceProtocol` because they don't contain an underlying `Sequence` and therefore can't conform to both `Sequence` and `LazySequenceProtocol`:

 - `AnyBidirectionalCollection`
 - `AnyCollection`